aaronjwood/PortAuthority/README.md

 Port Authority has no ads and will *never* have ads.
 It requires extremely limited permissions since it only needs to interact with your network.
 The internals are designed to take advantage of today's modern phones/tablets with multiple cores to ensure you can scan your network as fast as possible.
-This means that lower end devices may struggle a bit with port scans.

 ## Features